danlawand/MAC0499/index.md

-#  Training Pipeline in SPIRA project
+#  Introducing MLOps Practices in the SPIRA Continuos Training Pipeline

 Page for the discipline MAC0499 - Capstone Project - at IME-USP.